stcarrez/ada-asf/docs/Tutorial.md

 * It will check the validity of input parameters,
 * It will save the input parameters on the `compute` bean by using the `Set_Value` procedure,
 * It will execute the method expression `#{compute.run}`:
-** It calls the `Get_Method_Bindings` function to get a list of valid method, ** Having found the right binding, it calls the binding procedure ** The binding procedure invokes the `Run` procedure on the object.
+  * It calls the `Get_Method_Bindings` function to get a list of valid method,
+  * Having found the right binding, it calls the binding procedure
+  * The binding procedure invokes the `Run` procedure on the object.

 ## Application Initialization

-An [Ada Server Faces](https://github.com/stcarrez/ada-asf/) Application is represented by the @@Application@@ type which holds all the information to process and dispatch requests.
+An [Ada Server Faces](https://github.com/stcarrez/ada-asf/) Application is represented by the `Application` type which holds all the information to process and dispatch requests.
 First, let's declare a variable that represents our application.

 ''Note: for the purpose of this article, we will assume that every variable is declared at some package level scope.
-If those variables are declared in another scope, the @@Access@@ attribute should be replaced by @@Unchecked_Access@@.''
+If those variables are declared in another scope, the `Access` attribute should be replaced by `Unchecked_Access`.''

 ```Ada
 with ASF.Applications.Main;